Skip to main content

 2. Storage metadata mapping slot names to slot IDs (derived from the component package + field name)

-3. Export bindings for the Miden runtime
+3. Runtime bindings for the Miden execution environment

 Struct definition